mdominguezlarra/Wingbox_w_GUI/README.md

     Make sure that all of the package versions specified in ``requirements.txt`` are installed in your machine and up to date.

+    IMPORTANT: IF you want to add or remove an airfoil, or a section, or a load case in the GUI, it is possible by changing the variables n_airfoils, n_sections and n_loads, respectively

 There are four sheets, one for each of the modules summarized beforehand.